-Before joining Kellogg, while a master's student, Brenda taught an elective seminar at Stanford University; published an investors' report on the insurance industry for the former investment bank Salomon Brothers; and wrote a case study on change management for the University of Michigan - Graduate School of Management.
+Before joining Kellogg, while a master's student, Brenda taught an elective seminar at Stanford University; published an investors' report on the insurance industry for the former investment bank Salomon Brothers; and wrote a case study on change management for the University of Michigan's Graduate School of Management.
 In addition, she accumulated several years of work experience in corporate settings in the functional areas of accounting, finance, and marketing.
 She started her career at Home Box Office as a financial analyst and was an account executive with the advertising agency Leo Burnett.

 Prerequisite: MORS 430-0.